mongodb-labs/mongo-c-driver-async/docs/dev/nanosenders.rst

     The stored value will be perfect-forwarded and supports reference types for `T`:

-    - If given an lvalue |x|, then `just` will store an lvalue reference to
-      |x|.
-When it completes, the receiver will be passed an lvalue reference
-      to that |x|.
+    - If given an :term:`lvalue` |x|, then `just` will store an lvalue reference to |x|.
+When it completes, the receiver will be passed an lvalue reference to that |x|.
     - If given an r-value of type `T`, then `just` will hold a copy of that value.
     - If `just` is copy-connected, then the held `T` will be copied into the